 Is it depression?

 One reader on Positive Introverts (a lovely closed group on Facebook you should check out), commented that my withdrawal sounded like depression.
 I would be lying if I said, I hadn’t considered this.
 All I know is, I’ve never been on any medications for depression and I’ve always bounced back after a period of processing and/or solitude.
 My recovery is delayed until I get that precious time.
 The burned out feeling is temporary and I know what to do to get myself out of the funk.
 The overwhelm and anxiety take reflection, positive supportive people and meaningful work to be resolved.
 I always emerge wiser and mentally stronger after such self-care.
-I intend to write a future post about introversion and depression in order to explore the possible correlation and management of it.

 The longer I remain isolated and do not reach out to friends or do the work that makes me feel connected (writing, coaching, helping others), the more stimulating and overwhelming the world feels when I do re-emerge.
 Too much alone time also allows negative thoughts to creep in.
 I become my own worst enemy by letting analysis paralysis set in.
 It is good to have at least one person who can connect our inner world with the outer world and give us perspective.